 - Quantitative analysis (economic/financial, cost-benefit, statistical, multivariate regression)

 - Policy and/or institutional analysis

 - Political and/or legal analysis where appropriate

 - Multiple options, alternatives, and recommendation for action

 Students will work with a great deal of independence, guided by the client, the professor and a faculty advisor (acting as a mentor).
-In most cases students will work individually.
+In most cases students will work in pairs.
 More than one student can work for the same client on related issues.
-In some circumstances where appropriate students may be able to work in pairs, following discussion with and subject to approval by the professor.

 Examples of past capstone projects include: